 Understanding any specific security concerns in the areas you will be visiting is essential.
 But also, you should take appropriate precautions and know what to do if a situation should arise.

 1. Research Potential Security Concerns

-Before leaving the country, be sure that you are aware of any evolving security concerns in the country or countries you are visiting.
+Before leaving the country, be sure you are aware of any evolving security concerns in the country or countries you visit.
 Review the relevant country pages on the U.S. State Department website for any travel advisories and/or alerts.
 This information can be found at travel.state.gov/destination.

 2. Review Local Laws and Conditions

 Become familiar with the entry and exit requirements for the areas you will be visiting and any local laws and customs that might pose a concern.
 For example, single-sex couples should understand the risks associated with traveling to a country where their relationship is considered a crime.

 You should also be aware of risks posed by health conditions, transportation safety, and other concerns.

 Well before your travel date, confirm that your passport is signed and up to date and that you have any necessary visas.
 Be sure to complete the emergency information page of your passport.

 Consider registering your itinerary with the U.S. Department of State’s Smart Traveler Enrollment Program (STEP).
 This registration informs the relevant U.S. embassies and consulates of your whereabouts, enabling them to send you any emergency Consular Affairs messages.

 In a crisis, the nearest office of American Citizens Services may even contact you to assess your status, location, and need for assistance.